iHaruruki/egpu-ubuntu/README.md

 # egpu-ubuntu

 ## 🚀 Overview
-- How to Use an eGPU on Ubuntu 22.04.
+- How to Use an eGPU on Ubuntu.
 - Install **NVIDIA Driver**, **NVIDIA CUDA TOOLKIT**, **NVIDIA cuDNN**.

 ## 💻 Verification environment